twleochao/twleochao.github.io/_pages/about.md

 Beyond academia and technical work, I'm involved in various communities that focus on education and culture as I believe software systems are most effective when they're built with empathy for the user.

-I founded the **Taiwanese Programming Outreach Association (TPOA)**, we partnered with the Education Bureau to bring digital literacy to rural Taiwan, integrating CS curriculums into 10+ local schools.
+I founded the **Taiwanese Programming Outreach Association (TPOA)**, where we partnered with the Education Bureau to bring digital literacy to rural Taiwan, integrating CS curriculums into 10+ local schools.
 At UCI, I continued with my focus on community building as part of the **Taiwanese Student Association**, managing resources for 20+ events annually.

 ## Beyond the Lab